rspamd/rspamd/doc/tutorials/writing_rules.md

 - `Lua` rules: code in written in Lua
 - `Regexp` rules: regular expressions and combinations of regular expressions to match specific patterns

-Lua rules are useful for some complex tasks: check DNS, query redis or HTTP, examine some task-specific details.
-Regexp rules are useful since they are heavily optimized by Rspamd (especially when `hyperscan` is enabled) and allow matching custom patterns in headers, urls, text parts and even the entire message body.
+Lua rules are useful for some complex tasks: check DNS, query Redis or HTTP, examine some task-specific details.
+Regexp rules are useful since they are heavily optimized by Rspamd (especially when `Hyperscan` is enabled) and allow matching custom patterns in headers, URLs, text parts and even the entire message body.

 ### Rule weights